- Nusa Penida tour: 2 days in Bali paradise

 It was extremely cloudy on our hike day, so we were basically just looking into the clouds.
 On a clear day, however, you can see all the way to Lombok Island as well as at Mount Agung.
 For those who want to take timelapses, this is the perfect time to start.

 Our breakfast consists of boiled eggs, banana sandwich, and cake, as well as a steaming cup of hot chocolate (you can also have coffee or tea).
 Pretty fancy!

 Sunrise was around 6:15 am for us, and by a stroke of luck the cloud clear just long enough for us to see the sunrise!
 It was eerily majestic to watch the sun behind clouds, too.

 After sunrise and breakfast, our guide took us around the volcano top.
 There are monkeys who live in the area, so be careful of your belongings.

-We were able to see a mountain temple, which is located inside a lava tube (form when the outer layer of lava solidify but the inside flow is gone).
+We were able to see a mountain temple, which is located inside a lava tube (formed when the outer layer of lava solidifies but the inside flow is gone).

 The crater is shrouded in clouds so we can’t see far into it, and our guide told us that’s where the monkeys live.
 There’s also a sign in front of the caldera: